heyitscesar/HDR-Brightness-Control/documentation/readme.md

 **2. For Production-like Testing**

 This command starts the Electron application just as it would run from the packaged `.exe`.
-It manages the backend server as a background process.
+It manages the backend server as a background process and uses the built frontend code.

 ```bash
 # From the project root